Hinata Miyazawa: International career

 In September 2016, Miyazawa was selected to join the Japan U-17 national team for the 2016 U-17 World Cup.
 She played in all six matches of the tournament, where Japan were the runners-up.
 In August 2018, she was selected to represent Japan on the Japan U20 national team for the 2018 U-20 World Cup.
 She played all six matches.
 In the final against Spain, she scored an opening goal and Japan won the championship.

 On 11 November 2018, she debuted for Japan's national team against Norway.

-On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.
+On 13 June 2023, she was included in the 23-player squad for the FIFA World Cup 2023.

-On 22 July 2023, at the FIFA Women's World Cup, Miyazawa contributed to a 5–0 victory over Zambia by scoring the first goal and the third goal, and was named Player of the Match.
+On 22 July 2023, at the FIFA World Cup, Miyazawa contributed to a 5–0 victory over Zambia by scoring the first goal and the third goal, and was named Player of the Match.
 She also had the best average speed in the match.
 On July 31, Miyazawa scored twice in Japan's match against Spain.
 She also assisted Riko Ueki's goal in the same match.

-On 8 August 2023, she induced an own goal by Norway in the first round of 2023 FIFA Women's World Cup knockout stage.
+On 8 August 2023, she induced an own goal by Norway in the first round of 2023 FIFA World Cup knockout stage.
 She scored a decisive third goal just before the end of the game and helped Japan advance to the quarterfinals for the first time in two tournaments.
 She was awarded the VISA Player of the Match for the third time.

-Miyazawa scored five goals overall, winning the tournament's Golden Boot and also equaling the goal tally of Golden Boot winner Homare Sawa at the 2011 FIFA Women's World Cup.
+Miyazawa scored five goals overall, winning the tournament's Golden Boot and also equaling the goal tally of Golden Boot winner Homare Sawa at the 2011 FIFA World Cup.

 On 14 June 2024, Miyazawa was included in the Japan squad for the 2024 Summer Olympics.

 Miyazawa was part of the Japan squad that won the 2025 SheBelieves Cup.

+Style of play

+Miyazawa primary position is an attacking midfielder.
+She also plays on the left side, including as a left side midfielder in a 4-2-3-1 formation and as a left winger in a 4-3-3 formation, making the left flank her base position.
+At Manchester United, similar to her time at Sendai, she has been praised as a “mini-Modrić” for playing selflessly as a lubricant in the team’s attack rather than focusing on her own scoring.
+Manager Marc Skinner highly values her football IQ, and regarding the left-footed mid-range shot she scored in the away match against Liverpool on September 28 in Round 4 of the 2025–26 Women’s Super League season, he praised it as “a strike you want to watch over and over again from a technical standpoint as well”.